Avd2004/Talk-to-your-Playlists/README.md

 # Talk-to-your-Playlists

-Makeing a chatbot using your youtube playlists!
+Making a chatbot using your youtube playlists!

-Required limitations for the plalist: a.)
-Must be in english with proper understandable tone. b.)
-Should have creator's or auto generated transcript (sub titles) for most videos c.)
+Required limitations for the plalist:

+a.)
+Must be in english with proper understandable tone.

+b.)
+Should have creator's or auto generated transcript (sub titles) for most videos

+c.)
 Reccomended: total video time should be atleast 3hrs for a decent Corpus formation

 Step 1: Extracting Videos from Playlist: